 A Texas native, Mealy Cup Sage, or Blue Sage pictured above, is right at home in the Phoenix climate.
 It’s season of bloom is so long, that it’s an annual in colder climates across the US.
 The species has light blue-purple flowers, but there are many cultivars available in a range from dark blue or purple, to white or bi-colored.
+Look for the “Victoria Blue” cultivar to enjoy the truest blue coloring of all.
 Not only does it repeat bloom, but the open flowers remain looking great for weeks.

 The bushy plant can be somewhat sprawling, but it’s evergreen to freezing temperatures when it dies back to the ground.
 It’s not a large plant, reaching 18″ tall by 12-18″ wide.
 It blooms from spring to fall.
 The best location in your yard will be full sun to part sun in soil that is well draining.
 For best performance, be sure to keep it on a regular fertilizer and watering schedule for best performance.
 Periodic drip irrigation for deep root moisture is recommended.

 Also known as Coral Fountain, or Firecracker Plant, this one is a native of Mexico, so it’s highly adapted to living here in the Valley.

 You’ll find the plant’s fine texture and graceful, weeping habit a lovely addition anywhere in your yard that doesn’t get direct sun in the summer – even when it’s out of bloom.
 But if you give this one optimum conditions, it will flower year around, though the heaviest blooming takes place in summer and fall.